Welcome to The National Quilt Museum’s Block of the Month Club!

 How much does it cost?

-The Block of the Month club is free to join!
+The Block of the Month club is free!

 How does the group work?